-In Arizona, most of our cabin work takes place at higher elevation, which means it’s springtime and the weather is starting to warm up.
-Warm weather is the perfect time to inspect the wood on your cabin.
+In Arizona, most of our cabin work takes place at higher elevations, which means it’s springtime and the weather is starting to warm up.
+Warm weather is the perfect time to inspect the wood in your cabin.

 Look at the wall that receives the most sun…is the upper part of the wood/log turning a darker color?
 This is a sign that the stain is failing.
 Water/moister has penetrated behind the stain and the sun has baked the water/moister and turned the wood black.

 Is the stain starting to flake or peel?….this could be another sign that your stain is failing.

 Do you notice more cracks in your logs or are the cracks in the logs getting bigger?
 A crack in a log is called a check.
 As water seeps into these checks during the Winter; the water freezes and expands, causing the checks to grow larger in size over time.